mdwohl/reading-notes/structure-html.md

 Thinking about demographics and user profiles helps facilitate usability.

 * Individuals
--age
+- age
--gender
+- gender
--location
+- location
--income
+- income
--education
+- education
--needs
+- needs
--frequency of use
+- frequency of use
--device of choice
+- device of choice

 * Companies
--size of company or dept
+- size of company or dept
--who within the company is the user?
+- who within the company is the user?
--using for themselves or someone else?
+- using for themselves or someone else?
--budget
+- budget

 ### Why people visit websites

 * Motivations
--entertainment, or goal oriented?
+- entertainment, or goal oriented?
--personal or professional
+- personal or professional
--essential or luxury
+- essential or luxury

 * Goals
--general vs specific
+- general vs specific
--novice or advanced
+- novice or advanced
--time sensitive?
+- time sensitive?
--making a buying decision?
+- making a buying decision?
--do they need to contact the company or individual in charge of site?
+- do they need to contact the company or individual in charge of site?

 User profiles can help build features to anticipate needs and frequent use cases.